quantmatt/flare_detection/README.md

 ## How it works

-The idea behind this algorithm is lens flare in photos shows up as a white blob of consistent colour.
+The idea behind this algorithm is, lens flare in photos shows up as a white blob of consistent colour.
 Therefore the colour gradient for the lens flare would be zero.

 Using scikit-images hog function the histogram of gradients can easily be calculated.